confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 - _Custom Struct Support_ - UDFs can only operate on standard Java types (`Map`, `List`, `String`, etc...) and do not accept structured types.
 This dramatically limits what KSQL can handle, as much of the data flowing through kafka is structured Avro/JSON.
-- _Wildcard Type Support_ - Today, there is no way to implement a single UDF that supports data structures with implicit types.
+- _Generics Type Support_ - Today, there is no way to implement a single UDF that supports data structures with implicit types.
 For example, implementing a generic `list_union` operator would require different method signatures for each supported type.
 This quickly becomes unmanageable when there are multiple arguments.